BrunoMorales23/BP-Release-Analyzer/README.md

 1. Clone the repository or download it as ZIP.
 2. CD until you're in the directory where 'main.py' is.
 3. Execute 'python main.py' and follow the instructions.

+Note: This version is still unstable, so please, delete your Processes and Objects in order.
+Ex: "1, 1, 1, 3".
+"3, 6, 1, 2" Can cause exceptions.

 ---